TV1 (Malaysian TV network): Post–1984

-RTM TV1 started broadcasting in colour since December 1978 in Peninsular Malaysia and 1980 in Sabah and Sarawak.
 During its early years, it only broadcast in the evenings, with daytime broadcasts for schools under the TV Pendidikan banner from 1972 until 1 March 1994 when daytime transmission was introduced on the channel.
-TV1 broadcasts 24 hours a day since 21 August 2012, more than 6 years after its sister channel did so (3 April 2006).
+TV1 transmits 24 hours a day since 21 August 2012 (the channel had first began trial broadcast 24 hours in 2005), more than 6 years after its sister channel did so (3 April 2006).
+TV1 and its sister channel, TV2 also airs programmes during the Hari Raya Aidilfitri celebration annually.
 On 1 April 2019, TV1 has started its HDTV broadcasting in conjunction of RTM's 73rd anniversary, and available exclusively through myFreeview DTT service on channel 101.